lws803/CG2028/Cheatsheets/basic_ops.md

 #### Load pseudo instruction
 ```
 LDR R2, =NUM1 ; will load R2 with the address to NUM1
+eg. LDR R2, =NUM1 ; will load the address (not content) of NUM1 to R2
 ```

 ### Store